thewh1teagle/vibe/INSTALL.md

 <details>
 <summary>Speedup GPU in Windows 🚀</summary>

-Sometimes Windows doesn't use the GPU although nvidia / opencl is supported.
+Sometimes Windows doesn't use the GPU although nvidia / vulkan is supported.
 There's a potential fix in windows settings.

 1. Hit `Win` + `R`